amirmali/sdnfirewall/README.md

 # Software-Defined Network-Based Firewall

-The goal of this project is to use software-defined networking (SDN) to create an externally configurable blacklist firewall using the SDN platform <a href="http://frenetic-lang.org/pyretic/">Pyretic</a> and the <a href="https://github.com/noxrepo/pox">POX OpenFlow Controller</a>.
+This project aims to use software-defined networking (SDN) to create an externally configurable blacklist firewall using the SDN platform <a href="http://frenetic-lang.org/pyretic/">Pyretic</a> and the <a href="https://github.com/noxrepo/pox">POX OpenFlow Controller</a>.

 The firewall rules are in the configuration file `firewall-config.pol`.
 The firewall policy is implemented in `firewall_policy.py`.
 The following rules are implemented:
 - Block PPTP, prohibiting all hosts from sending traffic to a PPTP server running on `server2`.